Friday, January 24, 2020

 Strong verbal and non-verbal communication skills will help you improve understanding and resolve conflicts.

 It's essential to know the provincial laws, regulations, and ethics that guide the operation of childcare facilties.

 We all have our bad days.
 Know how to deal with children who aren't behaving their best while still creating a positive, safe and nurturing environment.

 Learning how to use words is a big part of early development.
 Develop a solid understanding of the role books and reading play in this process.

 Children need healthy food to fuel their activity and help them grow.
 Learn what goes into a nutritious menu.

 So how do you gain these valuable skills?
-You can get the training you need in CDI College's Early Childhood Education diploma program.
+You can get the training you need in CDI College's Early Learning and Child Care diploma program.

-In 72 weeks, you'll learn everything you need to know to work in daycares, before- and after-school programs, or other settings.
+In 77 weeks, you'll learn everything you need to know to work as an early learning and care educator, educational assistant, or in other roles.